chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ### Version and Licensing

-* Document Version: January 24, 2018 for Concert Keyboardist Alpha
+* Version: February 11, 2018 for Concert Keyboardist Alpha
-* Concert Keyboardist Licensing: [Licenses and Copyrights]
+* Licensing: [Licenses and Copyrights]

 ## Contact Information